| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 Italy explains.
 "You also have multiple-chamber instruments

 with TOF and LC-MS, whereas GC-MS typically uses one chamber."
+"Typically MALDI-TOF instruments are physically larger and

 also far more costly," Roseann Varvaro, Varian's Market Manager